ThibauldBraet/Whos-your-data/README.md

 ## Week 3 (12/11 - 18/11)
 * Understand the datasets in terms of terminology (columns used)
 * Filter data such data only relevant information remains
-* Look at how well distributed the data is.
+* Look at how well distributed the data is
 * Begin exploratory analysis
 * Create new valuable features